The New Normal

 THE ACUTE JAWI TEXT DISCOVERY

 Suddenly, a series of annoying honks came from their Isuzu Trooper on the other side of the closed kedai runcit.
-Lucy was about to go report to Pn.
-Izani when Talhah told her that the bureaucrat can go jump off a cliff.
+Lucy was about to report the situation to Pn.
+Izani when Talhah told her that that bureaucrat can go jump off a cliff.